lagom/lagom/docs/manual/common/gettingstarted/IDEs.md

 [sbt-eclipse](https://github.com/typesafehub/sbteclipse) is needed to generate the Eclipse project files, which are required to import all projects defined in your Lagom build into Eclipse.

-If your Lagom build file is in directory `helloworld`, create a `project/eclipse.sbt` with the following content:
+If your Lagom build file is in directory `hello`, create a `project/eclipse.sbt` with the following content:

 ```
 addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "3.0.0")
 ```

 Save the file.
-Now, open the terminal, and `cd` to the `helloworld` directory, and type `activator`:
+Now, open the terminal, and `cd` to the `hello` directory, and type `sbt`:

 ```
-$ cd helloworld
+$ cd hello
-$ activator
+$ sbt
 ... (booting up)
 >
 ```